zmarffy/apt-repo/README.md

     The `-s` flag stops the repo from being served.

+**Note**: Before you uninstall this package, you should run `install-directives apt-repo-maker uninstall` to stop any served repos as well as delete the created Docker images.

 ## Other stuff you can do

 - List the packages in the repo